creatorofsomethingthatisgood/Ultra-god-mode/SECURITY.md

 ## Report security issues in issues page ##
 Please if you have a security issue or any issue about ultra god mode please tell me there.

+## Disclaimer I am not responsible for any damages on your computer or anyone's computer ##